saulbel/prometheus-slack/README.md

 - `Slack` --> if your company uses this communication tool, you can propose it as an alert reciever too.
 With this set up all the alerts go to a single channel but we could configure more than one.
 We can use tags in `rules.yml` to change the severity or even the enviroment of the alerts and we can send them to one channel or another.

 ## To improve
 - As we can see this is a very simple project.
 It works but for example it only contains a couple of alerts and not a single grafana dashboard.
 So creating more alerts and some dashboards would be a huge improvement.
-- As we have said before, we could create more alerts and tag them so we can create more channels in Slack.
-We could also use another "frontend" called `alerta.io` in order to display these alerts how we wanted to.
+We could also create more slack channels.